 - Show Deleted Items - Show items in the tree that have been previously deleted.
 Deleted items appear in the tree with a "strikeout" font and a bright yellow background

-- Expand All - Expands all of the folders in the tree to show all of the favorites.
-Note: There is no "undo" for this feature... you'd have to manually "collapse" each folder in the tree to get the view back to the way it was.
+- Expand All - Expands all of the folders in the tree to show all of the favorites

-- Check All - Set all of the checkmarks at this level (used for multi-selection)
+- Check Selected - Set all of the checkmarks starting at the selected location (used for multi-selection)

-- Clear Checks - Clear all of the checkmarks everywhere (used for multi-selection)
+- Clear All Checks - Clear all of the checkmarks everywhere (used for multi-selection)

-Multiple selection (via the checkboxes) is only supported with the Move, Delete, and Undelete functions.
+Multiple selection (via the checkboxes) is only supported with the Copy, Move, Delete, and Undelete functions.

 - Sort All - Sort all of the folders/favorites.
 Note: There is no "undo" to return to the previous order